Julien Courbet: Early life and education

 Julien Courbet was born Frédéric René Courbet in Eysines, a town located in the suburb of Bordeaux, department of Gironde.
-He studied and graduated at the IUT Techniques de commercialisation in University Bordeaux IV.
+He studied and graduated at the IUT Techniques de commercialisation in the University Bordeaux IV.

 Radio career

-Julien Courbet began his career as a radio presenter on various radios in Bordeaux (Radio Angora, NRJ, Fun Radio, Wit FM).
+Julien Courbet began his career as a presenter on various radio stations in Bordeaux (Radio Angora, NRJ, Fun Radio and Wit FM).
 From 1986 to 1991, he became a presenter on France 3 Aquitaine.
-He officiated on Wit FM hosting the program Que fait la police ? in the morning, on Sud Radio where he met Hervé Pouchol, who will later become his mediator for La guerre des voisins, and then on NRJ from 1992 to 1994 with the program N'importe quoi.
+He officiated on Wit FM hosting the program Que fait la police? in the morning on Sud Radio, where he met Hervé Pouchol, who would later become his mediator for La guerre des voisins, and subsequently on NRJ from 1992 to 1994 with the program N'importe quoi.

 Television career

 Career on TF1

-He met Gérard Louvin in 1993 who engaged him on TF1.
-After being a columnist on the program Sacrée Soirée, Julien Courbet started presenting programs produced by Gérard Louvin and started with Sans aucun doute.
-From 1994 to 2008, he officiated on the channel where he hosted a number of programs (Code de la route...) and produced some of them (Le Grand Frère, Le Détective...).
-He rose to fame by becoming the presenter specialized in romance scams especially with Les Sept Péchés capitaux and also Sans aucun doute in which he made very good audience.
+He met Gérard Louvin in 1993, who hired him for TF1.
+After being a columnist on the program Sacrée Soirée, Julien Courbet started presenting programs produced by Gérard Louvin, starting with Sans aucun doute.
+From 1994 to 2008, he officiated on the channel, where he hosted a number of programs (Code de la route...) and produced some of them (Le Grand Frère, Le Détective...).
+He rose to fame by becoming the presenter specializing in romance scams, especially with Les Sept Péchés capitaux and Sans aucun doute, which attracted a good audience.
 He then created in 2004 the program Stop arnaques.

-In 2005, he created his new production company La Concepteria after having sold the previous one Quai Sud Télévisions at TF1, who owned the programs Sans aucun doute and Confessions Intimes.
+In 2005, he created his new production company La Concepteria, after having sold the previous one Quai Sud Télévisions at TF1, who owned the programs Sans aucun doute and Confessions Intimes.
 In March 2007, he created a website which is a guide for the consumers, with articles treating about legal terms, explaining the rights, the obligations and the solutions to problems that can have the customers.

 Career on France 2

 In September 2008, he joined France 2 to present until February 2009 the program Service Maximum on prime time.
 His departure from TF1 was justified by the fact that the channel refused to broadcast a daily program before the evening.
-France 2 accepted Julien Courbet for the concept after his appointment with Patrick de Carolis.
-However, despite his departure of France 2, he continued to produce for TF1 the program Le Grand Frère.
-He produced in 2008 on channel Direct 8 the program Je suis timide mais j'me soigne.
+France 2 accepted Julien Courbet for the job after his interview with Patrick de Carolis.
+However, despite his departure from France 2, he continued to produce the program Le Grand Frère for TF1.
+In 2008, he produced the program Je suis timide mais j'me soigne on channel Direct 8.

 His arrival on France 2 was not appreciated by everybody, especially by Nicolas Sarkozy and the Minister of Culture.
 His new program was also not well received by the audience.
-In February 2009, the program was not broadcast anymore, but Julien Courbet stayed on France Télévisions.
+In February 2009, the program was not broadcast anymore, but Julien Courbet stayed with France Télévisions.